Fred Cook (Australian footballer, born 1947): VFA

 Cook was still a utility player at Port Melbourne, playing in the half-backline, ruck and forward-line depending on the needs of the team until 1974; and, in fact, in mid-1974, five years into his VFA career, he was still described as "a makeshift full-forward" by sportswriters of the time.
 He went on to kick 10.2 from his twelve kicks in that year's Grand Final, and thereafter he was a permanent full-forward, dominating the Association's goalkicking for the next decade.
-He topped the VFA's goalkicking five times in a prolific period from 1976–1982.
+He topped the VFA's goalkicking five times in a prolific period from 1976 to 1982.

 His highest VFA season tally was in 1982, when he kicked 140 goals.
 He played in all six of Port Melbourne's premierships and the Centenary Cup victory during the 1974–1982 period, and was a noted performer in Grand Finals, kicking 10 goals in the 1974 Grand Final, 12 goals in the Centenary Cup Grand Final, 9 goals in the 1977 Grand Final, and five goals in the infamous 1976 Grand Final, despite having been king-hit in the second quarter.
 He represented the VFA in interleague competition on nine occasions, including several times as captain.

 He announced his retirement from Port Melbourne at the age of 36, shortly before the end of the 1984 season, having played 253 games and kicked 1210 goals for the club over 14 years; however, he had little say in the matter, as club officials indicated that he would no longer be selected in the team due to diminishing returns over his final two seasons.
 He made a comeback for Division 2 club Moorabbin in 1985, playing eighteen games to become the first player to play 300 VFA games, before retiring permanently.